-In general, you’ll find that it’s cheapest to fly to Croatia outside of high season, which is the typical European summer vacation dates (June to August).
-May and September are the shoulder season, and October – March is the low season, where you’ll find the lowest prices.
+In general, you’ll find that it’s cheapest to fly to Croatia outside of high season, which coincides with typical European summer vacation dates (late-June to late-August).
+May and September are the shoulder season, and October – March is the official low season, where you’ll find the lowest prices.
 If you do have the freedom to visit during shoulder season, I highly recommend it, as it’ll mean spending less on flights and accommodation while having to deal with fewer tourists.
 Shoulder season is my favourite time of year to travel, and it’s worth making the effort to do so in Croatia.

 What if you’re not European?

-Fortunately, getting to Europe from North America is really cheap these days, and I wouldn’t expect you’d need to pay more than around $300 for a return ticket.
+Fortunately, getting to Europe from North America is surprisingly cheap these days, and I wouldn’t expect you’d need to pay more than around $400 for a return ticket.
 Allow me to introduce you to one of my favourite websites in the world: Secret Flying!
 I’d estimate that 80% of the flights I book these days are due to a deal I’ve found on Secret Flying.

-- Los Angeles to Scotland for $464 return
+- New York to Rome for $261 return

-- Toronto to Berlin for $424 CAD return
+- Toronto to Milan for $586 CAD return

-- And for my Oceanians out there: there’s even Sydney to Zagreb for $959 AUD return!
+- And for my Oceanians out there: there’s even Sydney to Milan for $829 AUD return!